BC opts out of bowl game to spend Christmas at home

 “A lot of these young men haven’t hugged their loved ones since June,” athletic director Pat Kraft said Thursday in a conference call with reporters.
 “I’m very, very, very proud of them and the sacrifices they’ve made.”

-Meanwhile, three more major college football games scheduled for Saturday were canceled, including two with ranked Big 12 teams.
+Meanwhile, four more major college football games scheduled for Saturday — including two with ranked Big 12 teams — were canceled, bringing the total to 10 for this week.
 No. 13 Oklahoma will not play at West Virginia because of COVID-19 issues with the Mountaineers.
-No. 23 Texas paused its football activities, calling off the season-finale at Kansas.
+No. 23 Texas paused its football activities, calling off the season finale at Kansas.

+And the 10th-ranked Duke men’s basketball team said it will not play any more nonconference games this season.

 BC was arguably the most successful team in the country at navigating the COVID-19 outbreak, with one positive test all season — and that was in the final week.
 The Eagles (6-5, 5-5 Atlantic Coast Conference) played all 11 scheduled games, with just one of them postponed just one day — because of shuffling elsewhere in the ACC.